Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-\paragraph{Feature Representation-based Transfer} Some methods assume that the source and target datasets are different only in terms of feature spaces while the distributions are the same between datasets.
-Since the labelled data in the target dataset are scarce, \citeN{Zhu2011} propose to use the auxiliary heterogeneous data that contain both modalities from Web to extract the semantic concept and find the shared latent semantic feature space between different modalities.
-There are also methods assume that not only the feature spaces are heterogeneous between domains, the data distributions are also diverged, which will be discussed in Section~\ref{sec:heteSupHyb}.
+This problem assumes limited labelled target data are presented for adaptation.
+This problem is named \textit{supervised heterogeneous domain adaptation}. \paragraph{Higher-level Representation} Some methods assume that only the feature spaces are different while the distributions are the same between source and target datasets.
+Since the labelled data in the target dataset are scarce, Zhu et al.~\citeN{Zhu2011} propose to use the auxiliary heterogeneous data that contain both modalities from Web to extract the semantic concept and find the shared latent semantic feature space between different modalities. \paragraph{Class-based Approach} The class-based approach has also been used to connect heterogeneous feature spaces.
+Finding the relationship between different feature spaces can be seen as translating between different languages.
+Hence, Dai et al.~\citeN{Dai2009} propose a translator using a language model to translate between different data modalities or feature spaces by borrowing the class label information.
+Kan et al.~\citeN{Kan2012} propose a multi-view discriminant analysis method that learns view-specific linear mappings for each view to find a view-invariant space by using label information: $(w_1^*, w_2^*,...,w_v^*)=\argmax_{w_1,...,w_v}\frac{Tr(S_B^y)}{Tr(S_W^y)}$,where the between-class variation $S_B^y$ from all views are maximized while the within-class variation $S_W^y$ from all views are minimized, $w_1^*, w_2^*,...,w_v^*$ are the optimized transformations for different views.
+Manifold alignment method~\cite{Wang2011} is also used for heterogeneous domain adaptation with the class-based approach.